Biden team looks at expanding access to ACA insurance marketplaces

 A central legal question in the case is whether all or part of the ACA is now invalid after a Republican Congress in late 2017 lowered to zero a tax penalty the ACA created for people who violated the law’s requirement that most people carry health coverage.
 With a cooperative Congress, Biden could shield the legal risk by reinstating a penalty — or by clarifying the law’s language to say explicitly that the rest of the ACA can remain without it.

-Unlike the court case and the president-elect’s goals for expanding coverage, the two steps being considered by the transition’s health policy team could be accomplished through executive power.
+Unlike the court case and the president-elect’s goals for expanding coverage, the two steps being considered by the transition’s health policy team could be accomplished through executive powers.

 ACA health plans represent a small portion of private insurance in the United States, with nearly 11 million people having chosen a marketplace plan for 2020.
 That enrollment has stayed relatively stable over the past few years, despite the Trump administration’s efforts to weaken the law.